EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

    - GLOBUS_LOCATION --> path to the Globus installation (if you have installed the Globus GridFTP Server from packages, use '/usr')
    - IRODS_PATH --> path to the iRODS installation
    - FLAVOR --> (optional) flavors of the Globus packages which are already installed[a]
    - DEST_LIB_DIR --> (optional) path to the folder in which the library will be copied
    - DEST_BIN_DIR --> (optional) path to the folder in which binary executables (auxilliary tools) will be copied
    - DEST_ETC_DIR --> (optional) path to the folder in which configuration files will be copied
    - RESOURCE_MAP_PATH --> (optional) path to the folder containing the "irodsResourceMap.conf" file (see step 4 of section "Configure and run")
+   - IRODS_40_COMPAT --> (optional) Use iRODS 4.0.x compatible library file
+     locations.
+(Use for iRODS 4.0.x only, not needed for iRODS 4.1.+).

+   Note: comment out any variables not set (as leaving them set to a blank value would prevent CMake from constructing correct default values for variables that are optional).

    [a] This depends on your globus installation.
 You will probably not need it.
        In case of error, possible flavors are: